GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 This further confirms that the rest of the features is fully redundant.

 Interestingly, solely using the #acr("ILD") matrix yields a promising #mae-theta of 2.39° which shows that our model manages to leverage the difference in amplitude between the two channels for performing localization.
-Those results are however less consistent across several runs than the ones using #acr("IPD") or the phase of the #acrpl("STFT").
+However, those results are less consistent across several runs than the ones using #acr("IPD") or the phase of the #acrpl("STFT").
 Lastly, providing the only magnitude of the #acrpl("STFT") does not lead to comparable performance with a #mae-theta of 14.73 at best.

 Considering their satisfying results, the interaural features will be kept as the baseline method for the rest of the study.